tangjian234/Web_django/Note/ML_Amazon_product/ML_Amazon_product_adviser_chat_bot.md

     4.coverage of product dictionary of the listing. which one is taged and which one does not.

-5. detection of noun phrase in title : which of the noun phrase is how to train a more accurate noun phrase.
+### 1.7.4. detection of noun phrase in title :

+which of the noun phrase is
+how to train a more accurate noun phrase.

-6. publish in a web-hosting. take input .
+### 1.7.5. publish in a web-hosting. take input .

-7. study amazon API
+### 1.7.6. study amazon API

-## 1.4.
-Topic:

-## 1.5.
-Vision

-- Name : **Genie** :

-  - Use aladdin theme for each of the sub project

-- Chat bot on amazon search , help user to make wise decision :

-language processing :
-product data mining and analysis

-## 1.9.
-Use case :
+## 1.8.
+Use case and User experience :

+### 1.8.1.
+Generic

 - As a user , I can input an Amazon comment and highlight which aspect it is talking about. .
+- As a suer : I want to know what is most effective shopping strategy.

-### User experience
+### 1.8.2.
+User experience Example : Bluetooth speaker purchasing

 1. What is most popular bluetooth headset product.